RL4M/IRENE/README.md

 >>> subset[key]['label'] # the disease labels
 ```

+## Citation
-# If you use this code for your research, please consider citing:
+If you use this code for your research, please consider citing:
 ```bash
 @article{zhou2023irene,
   title={A transformer-based representation-learning model with unified processing of multimodal input for clinical diagnostics},